browserengineering/book/book/browsersandweb.md

 [^hybrid]: The fraction of these _hybrid apps_ that are web content is
     also likely increasing over time.

-Yet this critical piece of software is built on a few simple, yet revolutionary, concepts that present a vision of the future of software and information: open, decentralized and safe computing;
+The basis of this critical piece of software is the web.
+And the web itself is built on a few simple, yet revolutionary, concepts; concepts that that together present a vision of the future of software and information.
+Among them are open, decentralized and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent concept[^useragent].
+Since the browser makes the web real, all these concepts form the core structure of the browser code itself.
-declarative UIs; hyperlinks; and user agents[^useragent].
-This vision is neither simple nor obvious, even if it seems that way in hindsight: the web itself only appeared in 1989, and build upon breakthroughs in graphical computer displays, powerful UI-building libraries, and computer networking.
-All these made the browser possible.

 [^useragent]: The User Agent is the concept that the software on your
     computer should be your trusted assistant and advocate; browsers are a User Agent for the web.

+Where did these concepts come from?
+Were they invented all at once for the web?
+And aren't they kind of simple or even obvious?
+The answers
+are: many places, no, and only in hindsight.
+These concepts are the the result of a large amount of experimentation and research reaching back to nearly the beginning of computing.
+The web itself only appeared decades later, standing on the shoulders of that work.

+And as with many technological breakthroughs, the web did not appear as soon as the foundational research concluded.
+The web _also_ needed computers and networks powerful enough to build a browser and make web sites, and that did not come to pass until the late 1980s.
+That was when the key technologies of computer displays, powerful UI-building libraries, networking, CPU power and information storage capacity passed critical thresholds of maturity.

-The browser sits at the core of this vision of the web.
-As the user's agent, it is the _mediator_ of web interactions and _enforcer_ of the web's openness, decentralization, and safety.
-The browser is also the _implementer_ of the web's core concepts: its algorithms make the declarative document model expressive and rich, and implement functionality like links.
-And of course, the browser is responsible for the web's speed and responsiveness as well.
+How does the browser realize the web?
+It is the User Agent, the _mediator_ of web interactions and _enforcer_ of its rules.
+Not only that, the browser is the _implementer_ of all of the ways information is explored---in particular through algorithms to make the "black box" of the declarative document model as expressive and rich as possible, while at the same time adhering strictly to the web's decentralized architecture and commitment to openness.
+And of course, the web would be no fun if websites were not fast to load and smooth to use, so the browser must be hyper-efficient as well.

-Meeting these lofty goals quickly and on every device is difficult, but also groundbreaking, endlessly fascinating, and just plain fun.
+Lofty goals!
+How does the browser deliver on them?
+It's a fascinating and fun journey.
 That's what this book is about.

 Explaining the black box
 ========================